OmBijalwan/e_commerce/README.md

 ### Admin Features:
 - **Product Management:** Admins can add new products to the collection or remove existing ones through the admin panel.
-- **Security:** The admin panel is securely hosted and requires authentication for access.
-The admin panel's URL is not publicly shared for security purposes.

 ## Technologies Used:
 - **Frontend:** React.js, HTML, CSS